-- 14-day Camping Limit within a 30-day period. - After 14 days, must move at least 30 air miles. - Personal property or refuse must not be left behind when vacating the campsite, to include property to be used by another user. - Property must not be left unattended for more than 48 hours. - You must not establish occupancy, take possession of, or otherwise use public lands for residential purposes.
+- 14-day Camping Limit within a 30-day period.
+You must not return to the area for a period of 30 days. - After 14 days, must move at least 30 air miles. - Personal property or refuse must not be left behind when vacating the campsite, to include property to be used by another user. - Property must not be left unattended for more than 48 hours. - You must not establish occupancy, take possession of, or otherwise use public lands for residential purposes.
 (Camping is for recreational purposes only) - If the area charges fees, fees must be paid within 30 minutes of entering the fee area. - You must not violate any state or county laws or regulations relating to public health, safety, sanitation, building or fire codes while camping, occupying, or using public lands.